 Felon in Possession of Firearm

 [There are other federal firearms offenses related to the selling of firearms without a license.
 These are called Federal Firearms License (FFL) cases.
 There a multitude of exceptions in these cases where the selling of a firearm is legal.
 Significant understanding of section 922 and other federal statutes is important in determining whether a particular firearms transaction is in violation of federal law.
 Learn more about Federal Firearm License Violation cases.]

-Defending Felon in Possession of a Firearm Cases
+Defending Felon in Possession of Firearm Cases

-Felon in Possession of a Firearm cases hinge on whether the predicate felony in fact constitutes a legitimate basis for an FPF case.
+Felon in Possession of a Firearm cases hinge on whether the predicate, or underlying felony, in fact constitutes a legitimate basis for an FPF case.
 They also hinge on whether the Government can actually link the accused to the weapon.
 In other words, the extent and manner of the ‘possession’ of a given firearm is a critical factor in these cases.
-Attorneys representing persons accused of these crimes need to thoroughly examine offense reports made by federal agents as well as whether the guns purported to be possessed by accused persons were identified and/or seized legally.
+Attorneys representing individuals accused of these crimes need to thoroughly examine offense reports made by federal agents as well as whether the guns purported to be possessed by accused persons were identified and/or seized legally.
 Attorneys also need to discuss the case facts extensively with their clients as offense reports and case discovery records are not always accurate.
 It is also important to examine whether an accused’s criminal background subjects them to more severe penalty ranges.

 Armed Career Criminal Act Cases